On MultiAspect Graphs: Introduction

 The remainder of this work is structured as follows.
 Section~\ref{sec:mag} introduces the concept of a MultiAspect Graph~(MAG).
 The main properties of a MAG are derived in Section~\ref{sec:magprop}.
+Section~\ref{sec:app} discusses the applicability of the MAG abstraction.
 Section~\ref{sec:conc} concludes the paper and discusses possible future works.